 Recognition helps people feel valued for their contributions.
 It is the fuel to maintain people’s interest and motivation for ongoing effort.
 To advance a goal, leaders need to understand the types of recognition that are most compelling to those responsible for the goal.
 By providing meaningful recognition to teams and individuals, as appropriate, leaders can foster performance with fulfillment.

 People want to know that when they perform well, others see and appreciate their accomplishments.
 Recognition is how leaders can demonstrate this appreciation and show people that their contributions matter.

 5. Support—Where do I go for help?

 Support means taking action to strengthen the ability of the work unit(s) to achieve critical goals with a high degree of both performance and fulfillment.
-The midlevel leader is the person in the organization who spans the boundaries of different functions and departments.
+The mid-level leader is the person in the organisation who spans the boundaries of different functions and departments.
 The leader’s role is to ensure productive relationships within their span of control and with other functional areas.
 In some situations, they may need to negotiate with other areas, or may need to assist their work unit as they do so.
 The leader must also anticipate potential challenges, and then address them before they become barriers.

 Sustainable Performance: What’s Required?

 As leaders work to help the organisation perform at its best, they also need to understand that employees want to be involved in work that is meaningful and makes a difference.
 Highly effective leaders have the perspective to achieve performance with fulfilment for themselves and their team, as well as model the five key factors to build capability in their team’s ability to do it themselves.
 What are you doing to ensure the leaders in your organisation are on the path to become purpose-centred leaders?